MicrosoftDocs/query-docs/query-languages/m/web-contents.md

 * `RelativePath`: Specifying this value as text appends it to the base URL before making the request.
 * `Content`: Specifying this value changes the web request from a GET to a POST, using the value of the option as the content of the POST.

+The HTTP request is made as either a GET (when no Content is specified) or a POST (when there is Content).
+POST requests may only be made anonymously.

 The headers of the HTTP response are available as metadata on the binary result.
-Outside of a custom data connector context, only the Content-Type header is available.
+Outside of a custom data connector context, only a subset of response headers is available (for security reasons).

 ## Example 1